A Flexible Itinerary for 3 Days in Sydney [2024]

 Deciding where to stay

-When I visit new cities, the most challenging decision is usually deciding on the best area to choose as a base.
-With that in mind, we have written a few accommodation guides to help simplify things for you.
+When I visit new cities, the toughest decision is choosing the best base.
+With that in mind, we’ve written accommodation guides to simplify things for you.

-First up, read this article on where to stay in Sydney to get a lay of the land.
-On this page, we highlight the city’s key areas and then give the pros and cons of each.
-We then give you a list of our favourite hotels and apartments.
+Read this article on where to stay in Sydney to get an overview.
+We highlight the city’s key areas and their pros and cons.
+Then we list our favorite hotels and apartments.

-On this site, you will also find specific Sydney Hotels guides for:
+Elsewhere on this site, you’ll also find specific guides like:

-For a 3 day in Sydney itinerary we think it’s best to stay in Sydney’s cbd or central business district.
+For a 3-day Sydney itinerary, it’s best to stay in Sydney’s CBD (Central Business District).

 How to get around Sydney

-Download the Opal App to help make using public transport easier.
-Having an Opal Card may help you keep track of your spending better and minimise bank charges for international travellers; however, you can tap on and off with your credit card or phone if you prefer.
+Download the Opal app to make using public transport easier.
+An Opal Card may help you track spending and minimise bank charges for international travellers, but you can also tap on and off with your credit card or phone.

 These articles will help you master public transport in Sydney and arrange Sydney airport transfers.